Tokyo Places to Visit | Things to Do in Ginza

 Pro Tip: Chuo Dori Street

-Ginza is pedestrian friendly (on weekends)!
+Ginza is pedestrian-friendly (on weekends)!
 Ginza Chuo-Dori (“central avenue”) is the main street through the shopping district, lined with department stores like Wako and Mitsukoshi.
 This area always gets jam-packed with locals, tourists and traffic.
 Chuo Dori street is closed to automobile traffic on Saturdays and Sundays between 12 p.m. and 5 p.m.
 So visit Ginza on weekends when the main road becomes a pedestrian runway.

 Ginza Department Stores

 Since Ginza is best known for its shopping scene, there should be some time earmarked for obligatory shopping when visiting the Ginza shopping district.
-While Ginza offers luxury brand shopping like Omotesando, in my opinion, it is the best place in Tokyo for shopping at the department stores.
+While Ginza offers luxury brand shopping like Omotesando, in my opinion, it is the best place in Tokyo for shopping at department stores.

 You can’t miss this landmark of Ginza.
 Wako Ginza is a classic Seiko clock building.
 The famous clock tower plays chimes 45 seconds before the hour and rings the bell on the hour.
-Wako opened its door as watch and jewelry specialty shop and expanded to a department store with women’s and men’s clothing.
+Wako opened its door as a watch and jewelry specialty shop and expanded to a department store with women’s and men’s clothing.